shyamalschandra/homebrew-audio-journal-i/README.txt

 This tap is automatically updated when new releases are published to the `audio-journal-releases` repository.

-## 📄 License
+## 📄 Copyright

-MIT License - see the main repository for details.
+Copyright (C) 2025, Shyamal Suhana Chandra - All rights reserved.

 ## 🔗 Links